FlameAIStudio/PaperCut-Couplets/README.md

 ## ✨ 这是什么？

-**Paper Cut Couplets** is a digital experience dedicated to the traditional Chinese New Year customs of paper cutting and couplet writing.
+**Paper Cut&Couplets** is a digital experience dedicated to the traditional Chinese New Year customs of paper cutting and couplet writing.

 It transforms your screen into a red paper workshop where you can digitally cut intricate "window flowers" (窗花) with mathematical symmetry and write blessings with a virtual ink brush.